foodlfg/Supreme-Commander-FAF-install-guide/README.md

  - [FAF forum Linux support thread](http://forums.faforever.com/viewtopic.php?t=4507)
  - [The official FAF Discord Channel: #technical-help](https://discordapp.com/channels/197033481883222026/202928463076786176)

+_Note:_
+_This guide only features the legacy Python client.
+The new Java Downlord's client will be added later.
+The development of the Python client stopped so the community only supports the Java client.
+Currently both works._

 ## System properties
 - **Ubuntu 18.04 LTS, 18.10**